alanng10/class-lang/Info/Article/Word/a.md

 Word "letter" has meaning that is alphabet character.

+Word "digit" has meaning that is number character.

 Word "fill" has meaning that is set value in entire range.

 Word "stream" has meaning that is serial.